 Figure 5 shows a block diagram of the CCU.
 Eight compare registers (CM0 to CM7) can individually be assigned either to Timer 2 or to the Compare Timer.
 Diagrams of the two timers are shown in Figures 6 and 7.
-The four Compare/Capture Register are always connected to Timer 2.
+The four Compare/Capture Registers and the Compare/Reload/Capture Register are always connected to Timer 2.
 Depending upon the selection of the register type and the timer, two compare modes can be selected.
 Table 4 illustrates possible combinations and the corresponding output lines.